litebar/litebar/README.md

 http://www.litebar.org

 Copyright (c) 2009-2013 Bitcoin Developers
+Copyright (c) 2011-2013 Litecoin Developers
-Copyright (c) 2011-2013 Litebar Developers
+Copyright (c) 2014 Litebar Developers

 What is Litebar?
 ----------------

 Litebar is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
- - 2.5 minute block targets
+ - 5 minute block targets
- - subsidy halves in 840k blocks (~4 years)
+ - subsidy halves in 420k blocks (~4 years)
- - ~84 million total coins
+ - ~21 million total coins

 The rest is the same as Bitcoin.
- - 50 coins per block
+ - 25 coins per block
- - 2016 blocks to retarget difficulty
+ - 1 blocks to retarget difficulty

 For more information, as well as an immediately useable, binary version of the Litebar client sofware, see http://www.litebar.org.